barryclark/jekyll-now/_posts/2020-11-20-get-global-variable.md

 See: [How to install WordPress](https://wordpress.org/support/article/how-to-install-wordpress/)

-Note: This installation is for reference and playing around.
+Note: This installation is for reference and playing around with the interface.
 We will not be deploying this instance.

 ---